 Discover more from Micro Saas Idea

 No fluffy content.
 If your goal is to build a $100m ARR business, this is not the right post.
-Here I am are NOT going to talk about building the next Facebook or Twitter.
+Here I am NOT going to talk about building the next Facebook or Twitter.
 If your goal is to make a $1K to $10K MRR, continue reading.

 This post will cover one SAAS area and talk about multiple niches in this space.
 This post also explains how to do tech implementation, do market analysis, how the current players are doing, and ends with a cost analysis to understand the overall cost for 100 users.